 To deduct the tax, enter on Form 1040, line 27, the amount shown on Section A, Line 6, or Section B, line 13, Deduction

-for employer-equivalent portion of self-employment tax, of the Schedule SE.
+for one-half of self-employment tax, of the Schedule SE.

-Even if you file a joint return, you cannot file a joint Schedule SE.
+Even if you file a joint return, you can’t file a joint Schedule SE.
 This is true whether one spouse or both spouses

 have self-employment earnings.
-Your spouse is not considered self-employed just because you are.
+Your spouse isn’t considered self-employed just because you are.
 If both of you have self-employment

 earnings, each of you must complete a separate Schedule SE.
 However, if one spouse uses the Short Schedule SE and the other